Haufe-Lexware/docker-style-guide/BestPracticesContainer.md

 Log information ends up in a JSON formatted log file (two for each **Docker Container**).
 Until recently, you would have to take care of forwarding the logs completely by yourself.
 One (still) acceptable solution was to use a container with a log monitoring/forwarding application inside, for example [fluentd](http://www.fluentd.org/).
 Since Docker 1.9, you can use [Log Drivers](https://docs.docker.com/engine/admin/logging/overview/) to skip the step of writing the JSON logs, reading/parsing them and forward the content.
-If you use the [Fluentd](https://docs.docker.com/engine/admin/logging/fluentd/) approach, you have still the need for a **Fluentd Container** taht acts as an encrypting proxy.
+But, if you use the [Fluentd](https://docs.docker.com/engine/admin/logging/fluentd/) approach, you have still the need for a **Fluentd Container** taht acts as an encrypting proxy.
 Out of security reasons, you are not allowed to send UNENCRYPTED log data (with possibly sensible content) to a log receiver on a different host.

-TSC: use secure_forward
+You MUST use the [Secure Forward plugin](http://docs.fluentd.org/articles/out_secure_forward) to have a TLS enabled connection.

 ## Container - "readiness"